-We talked to Veronica Sule, founder of TIFY, about social media monitoring for business, and this is what she said about it.
+Veronica Sule, founder of TIFY tells us about social media monitoring for businesses.

 First of all, how are you and your family doing in these COVID-19 times?